-In reference to e-Government Application Regulations issued pursuant to the Cabinet's resolution no (40) dated 27/2/1427H and no. (252) dated 16/7/1431H regarding supporting and reinforcing the process of transformation into e-Government in addition to the general provisions of such regulations include in the clause no. (22) which states that each Government Entity should implement a biannual Score-Measurement of how much it achieved in the e-Government Transformation.
-Such a Measurement should be implemented in accordance with certain indicators and criteria defined by Yesser Program and to be included within the annual report of each Government Entity, and a copy of such a report is to be sent to Yesser Program.
+In reference to e-Government Application Regulations issued pursuant to the Cabinet's resolution no (40) dated 27/2/1427H and no. (252) dated 16/7/1431H regarding supporting and reinforcing the process of transformation into e-Government in addition to the general provisions of such regulations included in the clause no. (22) which states that each Government agency must implement a biannual Score-Measurement of how much it has achieved in the e-Government Transformation.
+Such a Measurement should be implemented in accordance with certain indicators and criteria defined by Yesser Program and to be included within the annual report of each Government agency, and a copy of such a report is to be sent to Yesser Program.
 The provisions of such regulations as per the clause no. (22) indicate that a general annual report is to be prepared by Yesser Program and sent to the Royal Highness illustrating what is achieved by the government agencies in e-Government in accordance with the indicators mentioned in the abovementioned clause no. (22).

 As stated in clause no. 23, a general biannual report should be prepared by Yesser Program to be sent to the Royal Majesty, Pointing out how long Government Entities have achieved the e-Government Transformation in lines with the indicators referred to within above-mentioned clause no. (22), and pursuant to all regulations, laws and legislations relevant to the application of e-Transactions within all Government entities, and finally acting through the famous concept that says: "What Gets Measured, Gets Managed".